 The Canon EF 11-24mm f/4L USM is an EF lens, meaning, it can be used with both 35mm film cameras as well as full-frame and crop Canon DSLRs.
 This lens has everything you expect from an ultra-wide angle lens and more.
 Let’s discuss a couple of the defining features of this lens.

 Another problem that landscape photographers routinely face is the lack of contrast in their images.
-Now, this can happen due to a number of reasons, and much of it is actually attributed to atmospheric haze and can be corrected in Lightroom using the new Dehaze feature or alternatively using a circular polarizer.
-But there are other situations too when this can happen, such as when you are shooting in strong backlit situations.
+Now, this can happen due to some reasons, and much of it is attributed to atmospheric haze and can be corrected in Lightroom using the new Dehaze feature or using a circular polarizer.
+But there are other situations too when this can happen, such as when you are shooting in strongly backlit situations.

 The other features of the lens include a constant aperture of f/4, ring-type USM (Ultra-sonic Motor based auto-focusing, internal focusing, full-time manual focusing override and most importantly a dust-free moisture free design that every landscape and natural light photographer will love.

 2. Nikon AF-S NIKKOR 14-24mm f/2.8G ED Lens